dmbarbour/glas/docs/GlasConfigLang.md

 Ultimately, a lot of configuration will be more ad-hoc, with de-facto standardization.

-## Application Specific Configuration
+## Application Settings and Dynamic Configuration

 Some properties cannot be shared between applications.
-One obvious case is the TCP port we open to receive HTTP and RPC requests.
-In these cases, it's best if we can leave configuration to the application itself.
+In these cases, the application may define ad-hoc `settings.*` methods, to be evaluated by the runtime or late-stage compiler (with very limited access to effects).
+The compiler may warn if settings are unrecognized.
+Alternatively, the runtime may provide `sys.refl.*` methods for dynamic configuration where suitable.

-Dynamic configuration is possible through a reflection API.
-For example, upon `start()` the application might configure the runtime through operations such as `sys.refl.bind("127.0.0.1:8080")`.
-Static configuration is feasible by extending the application's interface with a `config.*` section.
-For example, an application might define `config.bind` returning a list of TCP listen targets.
-In the latter case, we might constrain the effect type.
+Settings are especially suitable for 'static' integration.
+A compiler can produce a specialized runtime based on settings.
+For many properties, a runtime could reasonably support both mechanisms, and a compiler might specialize only if settings are used and the reflection API is dead code.

 ## Data Expression Language